habi/gratipay.com/www/about/policies/terms-of-service.md

   1. A Participant may establish a Project on the Service.
 The Participant who establishes a Project is the "Project Owner".
 Projects may optionally have other Participants as "Project Members."

   1. A Participant may give money to a Project.
 A Participant who gives money to a Project is a "Giver."

 1. Obligations of Project Owners

-  1. A Project may receive payments from Givers for Work provided by the Project ("Project Work").
+  1. A Project can use the Service to receive payments from Givers for Work provided by the Project ("Project Work").
 When you establish a Project on the Service, you agree that payments will be used exclusively to support the Project Work described in your Project's profile.

-  1. Projects can use the Service to receive payments from Givers.

   1. By accepting a payment from a Giver, the Project forms an agreement with that Giver to perform the Project Work.
      The Service is a platform to facilitate this agreement.
 Gratipay is not a party to the agreement, and is not responsible to either the Project or the Giver if either party breaches the terms of the agreement (e.g. if the Project fails to provide the promised services).

   1. A Project can only begin receiving payments from Givers once the Project Owner has provided a working withdrawal mechanism for receiving payments (e.g. bank account information).

   1. Projects and Project Work must be consistent with Gratipay's [Brand Guidelines](http://inside.gratipay.com/big-picture/brand/) and Acceptable Use Policy.

   1. Gratipay reserves the right to reject, suspend, or remove a Project at any time, and for any reason.

   1. Establishing a Project on Gratipay involves an application and approval process.
 As part of this process, the Gratipay community will have the opportunity to publicly evaluate and provide commentary about the Project.
      However, all decisions regarding whether to accept, reject, suspend, remove, or take any other action regarding a Project belong solely to Gratipay.

 1. Obligations of Project Members

   1. Projects can use the Service to distribute payments to Project Members.

-  1. When you receive a payment from a Project, it is a payment to fund the Project Tasks you contribute to the Project.

   1. When you become a Project Member, you agree that payments to you by the Project are made exclusively because of your contribution ("Project Tasks") to the Project Work decribed in the Project's profile.
-A Project may make payments to its Project Members for Project Tasks performed by the Project Members.

   1. By accepting a payment from a Project, the Project Member forms an agreement with that Project to contribute to the Project Work described in the Project's profile.
      The Service is a platform to facilitate this agreement.
 Gratipay is not a party to the agreement, and is not responsible to either the Project or the Project Member if either party breaches the terms of the agreement (e.g. if the Project Member fails to provide the promised services).

   1. Gratipay does not determine how payments are allocated and is not responsible for how Projects internally distribute payments.
 The agreement between the Project's Owner and Project Members regarding the allocation of payments is solely between those parties.

 1. Obligations of Givers